dr-mrashid/dr-mrashid.github.io/_pages/research.md

 **Openings:**

 I am continually seeking highly motivated students to join my research group and welcome research collaborations with faculty members from universities worldwide.
-Interested candidates and faculty members are encouraged to share their CV along with a research proposal or relevant manuscripts via email.
-Please note that due to the high volume of applications received, only shortlisted applicants will be contacted for further correspondence.
+Interested candidates are encouraged to share their CV and research interests via email.

+However, please note that due to the high volume of applications received, only shortlisted applicants will be contacted for further correspondence.

 **Project 1:**